Packet, Protocol, and Wi-Fi Analyzers

 Wireless issueAnalyzer evidence

-Co-channel congestionMany APs or clients sharing the same channel
+Co-channel congestionMany APs/clients sharing the same channel contending for airtime

 Weak signalLow RSSI or poor SNR near the client

-Authentication failureFailed association, 802.1X, or WPA handshake events
+Authentication failureFailed association, 802.1X, or WPA2/WPA3 handshake events

-Roaming problemClient sticks to distant AP or roams too frequently
+Roaming problemClient sticks to a distant AP (sticky client) or roams too aggressively

 Capture Safety

-Packet captures may include credentials, session cookies, internal IP addresses, hostnames, email, file data, or personal information.
-Treat captures as sensitive.
-Store them in approved locations, limit access, and follow evidence procedures when the capture relates to a suspected incident.
+Captures may contain credentials on legacy cleartext protocols, session cookies, internal IPs and hostnames, email, file data, and personal information.
+Treat them as sensitive: store them in approved locations, restrict access, and follow chain-of-custody/evidence procedures when the capture relates to a suspected incident.

 Common Traps

-• Capturing from the wrong switch port can miss the traffic entirely.
+• Capturing from the wrong switch port misses the traffic entirely.

-• A display filter does not reduce what was collected; it only hides what is shown.
+• A display filter only hides packets; it does not reduce what was collected.

-• A Wi-Fi analyzer is not the same as a cable certifier.
+• A Wi-Fi analyzer is not a cable certifier and will not test copper.

 • High signal strength alone does not prove good Wi-Fi if noise or channel contention is high.